2020-2021 Environmental Literacy Program grants

-NOAA’s Environmental Literacy Program provided funding for a fifth year focused on building the environmental literacy necessary for community resilience to extreme weather, climate change, and other environmental hazards.
+In 2020-2021, NOAA’s Environmental Literacy Program awarded $4.4 million in support of 10 projects focused on building the environmental literacy necessary for community resilience to extreme weather, climate change, and other environmental hazards.

-NOAA’s Environmental Literacy Program supports the education of K-12 students and the public so they are knowledgeable of the ways in which their community can become more resilient to extreme weather events, climate change, and/or other environmental hazards, and become involved in achieving that resilience.
-Many U.S. communities are facing challenges of not only recovering from extreme weather events and other environmental hazards, but also transforming to prepare for a future of more frequent and damaging events.
-Communities can become more resilient by exploring the hazards they face, assessing their specific vulnerabilities and risks, considering options, prioritizing and planning, and taking action (U.S. Climate Resilience Toolkit).
-This process is typically performed by scientists and municipal planners, but in order for equitable and just resilience to occur, all members of a community must have some understanding of the hazards they face, options for mitigating them, and how to become civically engaged Community resilience education projects enable and empower community members, including children and youth, to protect themselves and their communities from these hazards.
+Since 2015, NOAA’s Environmental Literacy Program grant competitions have supported the education of children, youth, and adults so they are knowledgeable of the ways in which their community can become more resilient to extreme weather events and climate change, and become involved in achieving that resilience.
+Many U.S. communities are simultaneously facing challenges recovering from extreme weather events and other environmental hazards and also transforming to prepare for a future of more frequent and damaging events, driven largely by climate change.
+These community resilience education grant projects enable and empower community members to protect themselves and their communities from these hazards.
 (See NOAA’s Community Resilience Education Theory of Change for more information on these relationships.)

-Based on previous similar competitions in which there was extremely high demand for support of these types of projects, the 2020 competition was narrowed to solicit new projects from only half of the U.S. Additionally it was separated into two priorities.
+Based on previous similar competitions in which there was extremely high demand for support of these types of projects, the 2020 competition was narrowed to solicit new projects from only half of the United States.
+Additionally, it was separated into two priorities.
 Priority 1 solicited new projects from the Southern and Western Regions of the United States.
-(NOAA plans to request applications from Central and Eastern Regions of the United States in FY2022.)
-This priority received 165 pre-applications, and only 46 of the highest ranking applications were accepted for full review.
-The pre-applications were submitted from 19 states and three U.S. Territories, with a total federal request of about $72 million.
+This priority received 189 pre-applications, and only 46 of the highest ranking applications were accepted for full review.
+The pre-applications were submitted from 21 states, the District of Columbia, and three U.S. Territories, with a total federal request of more than $77 million.
 Priority 2 solicited projects that had evolved from projects previously funded under the 2015-2016 funding opportunities from this program.
-This priority, which had a much smaller pool of potential applicants than Priority 1, received 9 applications from eight different states, with a total federal request of $4.7 million.
+This priority, which had a much smaller pool of potential applicants than Priority 1, received 10 applications from nine different states, with a total federal request of more than $4 million.

-The 2020 funded projects support local efforts to build community resilience.
+The projects funded in 2020 and 2021 support local efforts to build community resilience.
 The projects incorporate local and state resilience plans and create new partnerships between K-12 and informal education institutions and government and nonprofit organizations working on resilience planning and implementation.
 The most pertinent environmental hazards and climate-related stresses facing these communities are addressed by these projects, such as sea level rise, severe storms, flooding, and extreme heat.

 - reason about the ways that human and natural systems interact globally and locally, including the acknowledgement of disproportionately distributed vulnerabilities;